Bit Blasting Probabilistic Programs: Bit Blasting: Key Insights

 For notational convenience, we confine the continuous distributions to the unit interval to get discrete distributions over a \(b\)-bit unit interval.
 We generalize our approach to any finite interval for building the probabilistic programming system \hybit{} based on bit blasting.

 To describe our construction of the bit blasting function, we make use of Dice~\cite{holtzen2020dice}.
 Dice already compiles its programs to weighted Boolean formulas (via the \(\comp\) judgement) that fit the definition of a discrete probabilistic closure.\footnote{Dice compiles to weighted Boolean formulas \((\varphi, \gamma, w)\) where \(\varphi\) outputs (tuples of) Boolean values, \(\gamma\) represents observations in a Dice program and \(w\) consists of weights associated with Boolean variables (biased coin flips)} This allows us to only define a \(\comp_b\) judgment from probability density functions to Dice programs to specify a bit blasting function.
-Dice also defines a distributional semantics function \(\dbracket{.}_D : \texttt{p} \rightarrow V \rightarrow [0, 1]\) that takes as input a Dice program \texttt{p} and outputs a normalized probability distribution.
+Dice also defines a distributional semantics function \(\dbracket{.}_D : \texttt{p} \rightarrow V \rightarrow [0, 1]\) that takes as input a Dice program \texttt{p} and outputs a normalized probability distribution (described as a function from the set of values $V$ to probabilities).
 We use the function \(\dbracket{.}_D\) to argue about soundness of our construction later.
-More details can be found in the appendix.
+More details about syntax and semantics of Dice can be found in the appendix.

 The compilation judgement for mixed-gamma densities are of the form \(\Upsilon \comp_b \texttt{p}\) where \texttt{p} are Dice programs.
 We further provide the following definitions for \(b\)-equivalence between densities and Dice programs and \(b\)-succinctness of Dice programs.